|

 For the most

-part, both ancient and modern church have failed to provide individuals with the tools
+part, both ancient and modern churches have failed to provide individuals,

-prevails.
-Typically, Christians often avoid serious study on these subjects unless pastoral duties
+Christians often avoid serious study on these subjects unless

-force them to truly wrestle with the issues, or their own marriage
+pastoral duties force them to truly wrestle with the issues or their own marriages

 Incorrect